Nissan Bluebird: 410/411 series

-Two basic models were built: 410 (1964–1965) with a combination rear lamp set consisting of round and rectangular lenses, and 411 (1965–1967), which featured the same combination rear lamp set as the earlier 410 through 1966, changing to higher mounted rectangular tail light sets for 1967.
+Two basic models were built: 410 (1963–1966) with a combination rear lamp set consisting of round and rectangular lenses, and 411 (1966–1967), which featured the same combination rear lamp set as the earlier 410 through 1966, changing to higher mounted rectangular tail light sets for 1967.
 On both, the rear direction indicators were red or amber, according to market – New Zealand, which allows either, took the 410 with both and the 411 with red only.
 This Bluebird was one of the first Japanese car lines assembled in New Zealand, initially imported under a tariff/duty arrangement allowing 300 cars a year (the so-called '300 Club') with CKD kits built up by Motor Holdings at Mount Wellington in Auckland.
 The 410 series sedan and station wagon plus a light delivery van was assembled in South Africa at a factory in Rosslyn Pretoria.
 These cars were all in CKD format.

+The 410 Bluebird was the first Nissan to be produced outside Japan, as part of the brand's global expansion.
+Approximately 10,510 units were produced as CKD kits built at CIVAC plant in Cuernavaca, Mexico.

 A sporting model, the Bluebird SS, was launched in Japan in March 1964, with a tuned 1.2 L engine.
 The SS was originally available only in a four-door configuration (MTK), but a two-door (RTK) joined about a year later.
 Two versions of the SS were built: the DP410-MTK/RTK and the DP411-MTK/RTK.
 The DP410 was powered by a 71 PS version of the 1.2 L Nissan E-1 engine.
 The 78 PS double-carburetted version of the J13 powered the DP411.
 All SS models were equipped with a four-speed manual transmission.